 Based on findings in animals, IMBRUVICA can cause fetal harm when administered to a pregnant woman.
-Ibrutinib caused malformations in rats at exposures 14 times those reported in patients with MCL and 20 times those reported in patients with CLL, receiving the ibrutinib dose of 560 mg per day and 420 mg per day, respectively.
-Reduced fetal weights were observed at lower exposures.
-Advise women to avoid becoming pregnant while taking IMBRUVICA.
-If this drug is used during pregnancy or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus [see Use In Specific Populations].
+Administration of ibrutinib to pregnant rats and rabbits during the period of organogenesis caused embryofetal toxicity including malformations at exposures that were 2-20 times higher than those reported in patients with MCL, CLL or WM.
+Advise women to avoid becoming pregnant while taking IMBRUVICA and for 1 month after cessation of therapy.
+If this drug is used during pregnancy or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus [see Use in Specific Populations].

 Patient Counseling Information

-Inform patients of the possibility of bleeding, and to report any signs or symptoms (blood in stools or urine, prolonged or uncontrolled bleeding).
+- Hemorrhage: Inform patients of the possibility of bleeding, and to report any signs or symptoms (severe headache, blood in stools or urine, prolonged or uncontrolled bleeding).
 Inform the patient that IMBRUVICA may need to be interrupted for medical or dental procedures [see WARNINGS AND PRECAUTIONS].

-Inform patients of the possibility of serious infection, and to report any signs or symptoms (fever, chills) suggestive of infection [see WARNINGS AND PRECAUTIONS].
+- Infections: Inform patients of the possibility of serious infection, and to report any signs or symptoms (fever, chills, weakness, confusion) suggestive of infection [see WARNINGS AND PRECAUTIONS].

-Advise women of the potential hazard to a fetus and to avoid becoming pregnant [see WARNINGS AND PRECAUTIONS].
+- Embryo-fetal toxicity: Advise women of the potential hazard to a fetus and to avoid becoming pregnant during treatment and for 1 month after the last dose of IMBRUVICA [see WARNINGS AND PRECAUTIONS].

 - Inform patients to take IMBRUVICA orally once daily according to their physician's instructions and that the capsules should be swallowed whole with a glass of water without being opened, broken, or chewed at approximately the same time each day [see DOSAGE AND ADMINISTRATION].